sparkflows/sparkflows-docs/docs/troubleshooting/databricks.rst

 Databricks
 ===========

+This page lists common errors when working with Databricks on Sparkflows.

 Test connection with Databricks
 -------------

+Sparkflows connects to Databricks to push jobs to it, etc. Hence we have to make sure that Databricks REST API is accessble from the Fire Insights machine.

 Use the command below to get the list of Databricks clusters.
 It would test whether the Databrics end point is accessible and if the token is good: